hashimali912/ML-Lab/Readme.txt

 ## Contents

-- **NumPy Examples**: Basic operations and techniques using NumPy arrays, matrix manipulations, and mathematical functions.
+- NumPy Examples: Basic operations and techniques using NumPy arrays, matrix manipulations, and mathematical functions.
-- **Pandas Examples**: Working with DataFrames, data cleaning, filtering, and manipulation using Pandas.
+- Pandas Examples: Working with DataFrames, data cleaning, filtering, and manipulation using Pandas.
-- **Scikit-learn Examples**: Implementing machine learning algorithms such as regression, classification, and clustering using Scikit-learn.
+- Scikit-learn Examples: Implementing machine learning algorithms such as regression, classification, and clustering using Scikit-learn.

 ## Prerequisites

 Before you begin, make sure you have the following Python libraries installed:

-- `numpy`
+- numpy
-- `pandas`
+- pandas
-- `scikit-learn`
+- scikit-learn
-- `matplotlib` (for visualizations)
+- matplotlib (for visualizations)
-- `seaborn` (optional, for better plots)
+- seaborn (optional, for better plots)

 You can install them using pip: